tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup-gui.md

 ---
-title: "How to Pay with Peak GUI"
+title: "How to Setup with Peak GUI"
 weight: 1
 type: docs
-summary: How to Pay Delegators Using TezPay with the TezPeak GUI
+summary: How to Setup Using TezPay with the TezPeak GUI
 ---

 ## Preparation